Articles on: FeedHub

 Set To Rule

-This type of Rule allows you to set a value for your target attribute.
-You can define this value based on existing attributes of your product or on simple static values that you input.
+This Rule sets a value for an attribute based on existing product attributes or static values you provide.

 Extract Rule

-This type of Rule allows you to search for certain terms in your feed and assign them to your desired attribute.
+This Rule searches for specific terms in your feed and assigns them to a designated attribute.

 Why do I need to use Rules?